- Why should I live on campus?

 No smoking or tobacco use (including chew) is permitted inside any campus building, including the residence halls and apartments.
 Candles and incense, as well as anything else that has an open flame, are fire hazards and are not allowed. top of page

 Can I bring my pet cat, or dog, or hamster?

 No pets except fish are allowed in the residence halls or apartments.
 Approval must be received in writing from the director of housing for any pets.
 If a student is found in violation of this policy, they will be asked to remove the pet from the dorm/apartment, and will be documented and sanctioned appropriately. top of page

 It's hot!
 It's cold!
 What can I do to the temperature in my residence hall room?

 Our heating and cooling systems in the residence halls only provide heat OR air conditioning, and not both at the same time.
 A decision is made between the housing director and the director of plant operations as to when the switch is made.
 Your patience is appreciated.
 Have any questions, talk with your hall director. top of page

 May I have visitors overnight?

 If you have prior permission from your Hall Director, you may have friends or family stay the night with you in your room, if they are your gender.
 Guest rooms are available in various residence halls for $18 per night per person.
 Sheets and towels are provided.
-See Pat Boggs in the Student Life Office to book a room or call ext.
+See Pat Boggs in the Student Affairs Office to book a room or call ext.
 6391 for more information. top of page

 Are there curfews and quiet hours in the residence halls?